iPhone's Face ID isn't perfect, but you can make it better

 Face ID is incredibly advanced facial recognition biometrics.
 Just glance at the phone, and it unlocks.
 When it works, it is pretty smooth -- but it's got its quirks.
 Especially for new users.

-When I started using the iPhone X earlier this year, I found it failing for me throughout the day.
+When I started using the iPhone X ($1,599 at Mobileciti Online) earlier this year, I found it failing for me throughout the day.
 Access denied when I wake up.
 Denied when I put on glasses.
 Denied at my desk.
 Denied on the couch.
 Why is this gadget telling me that I don't look like me?

 And every time it fails, it slows you down, prompting for a passcode to unlock.
 Cue the fist-shaking anguish.